InterestingLab/config/README.md

 * Added `parseObjectForWaterdrop()` to parse config objects in `input`, `filter`, `output` for waterdrop.

+* Change package name to avoid implementation conflict when using this code with the official typesafe config used by Apache Flink.

 If you want to do some test, please see: